Debit card: Debit cards around the world

 In some countries, banks tend to levy a small fee for each debit card transaction.
-In other countries (for example, the UK) the merchants bear all the costs and customers are not charged.
+In other countries (for example, New Zealand and the UK) the merchants bear all the costs and customers are not charged.
 There are many people who routinely use debit cards for all transactions, no matter how small.
 Some (small) retailers refuse to accept debit cards for small transactions, where paying the transaction fee would absorb the profit margin on the sale, making the transaction uneconomic for the retailer.

 Some businesses do not accept card payments at all, even in an era with declining use of cash.
-This still happens for a variety of reasons, tax avoidance by small business included.
+This still happens for a variety of reasons, tax evasion by small business included.

 In 2019, £35,000 million in tax revenue was lost in the United Kingdom due to cash-only payments.
-Many businesses such as, barber shops, fish & chip shops, Chinese takeaways, the black market, and even some building sites are known for cash-in-hand payments in the UK, meaning high amounts of money can be unaccounted for.
+Many businesses such as barber shops, fish & chip shops, Chinese takeaways, the black market, and even some building sites are known for cash-in-hand payments in the UK, meaning high amounts of money can be unaccounted for.